Skip to main content

 SNHU's undergraduate certificate in HR will give you course credits that can easily be applied to a bachelor's in human resources.
 This means, if you choose to earn an undergraduate degree, you'll save time on the way.
 And even if you don't, you'll still have a credential that can help you stand out to employers.

-Once enrolled in an undergraduate certificate program, you'll progress through a series of online learning modules with faculty support to guide you through projects, papers, discussion boards, video communications and more.
+Once enrolled in an undergraduate certificate program, you'll progress through a series of online learning modules with faculty support to guide you through projects, papers, discussion boards and more.

 An undergraduate certificate in HR from SNHU is just 4 courses.
-And since being a full-time student here means 2 classes per term, you could finish in just three 8-week terms – about half a year.
+And since being a full-time student here means 2 classes per term, you could finish in just two 8-week terms – about 4 months.
+Even if you work toward your certificate part time (1 course per term), you could finish it in under a year.

-Both levels of the certificate are available online at SNHU.
-The best part: You won’t need to be in front of your computer at a set time.
-You’ll still participate – only instead of in-person lectures, you’ll attend class through weekly online assignments and discussion boards.
-You can do your assignments when it works for you, turning them in at specified deadlines throughout the week – typically Thursday and Sunday nights.
+Both levels of the certificate are available online at SNHU asynchronously, so you won’t need to be in front of your computer at a set time.
+You’ll still participate, only instead of in-person lectures, you’ll attend class through weekly online assignments and discussion boards.
+You can do your assignments when it works for you, turning them in before specified deadlines throughout the week.

-SNHU’s admission process is as simple and straightforward as it gets – just complete our quick online application to get started.
+SNHU’s admission process is simple and straightforward – just complete our quick online application to get started.
 No SAT or GMAT scores required, no application fee and you can apply at any time and get a decision within days.
 Questions?
 Your admission counselor will guide you through the entire process.

-Certificates in HR differ from degree programs in one basic way: They’re fast, immersive and efficient by design.
+Certificates in HR differ from degree programs in one basic way: They’re faster and more efficient by design.
 That way, you can delve into the most relevant topics in the field, acquiring the skills and knowledge you need quickly and affordably.

 Succeeding in HR starts with the fundamentals of HR.
-SNHU’s HR certificate online will build that foundation.
+SNHU’s HR certificates online will help you build that foundation.
 Your courses will cover everything from staffing and talent development to compensation and benefits, labor relations, organizational behavior, HR strategy and more.

 Tamara Dancy, a 2020 graduate of SNHU's MS in HR Management program